learn-academy-2023-charlie/preparedness-assessment-RodCato/preparedness-frontend/README.md

 - ✅There is 12px of padding on the left and the right of the input field
 - ✅There is 6px of padding on the top and the bottom of the input field
 - ✅The background is this [image](./preparedness-frontend/src/assets/background-image.jpeg)
-- The buttons are centered under the input field
+- ✅The buttons are centered under the input field
-- The background color of the buttons are `#0dcaf0`
+- ✅The background color of the buttons are `#0dcaf0`
-- The color of the text on the buttons is white
+- ✅The color of the text on the buttons is white
-- The is 10 px of padding on all sides of the button
+- ✅The is 10 px of padding on all sides of the button
-- There is 20px between the two buttons
+- ✅There is 20px between the two buttons
-- There is 20px between the bottom of the input and the top of the buttons
+- ✅There is 20px between the bottom of the input and the top of the buttons

 ---